 Principal Conductor and Artistic Director

-Over recent seasons, Cornelius Meister has been guest conductor with major orchestras including Het Concertgebouw Amsterdam, City of Birmingham Symphony Orchestra, BBC National Orchestra and Philharmonic, National Symphony Orchestra Washington DC, Mostly Mozart Festival Orchestra New York, Yomiuri Nippon Symphony Tokyo, Swedish Radio and Danish National Symphony Orchestra, Helsinki Philharmonic Orchestra, Orchestre de Paris, Orchestre de l’Opéra National de Paris and Ensemble Intercontemporain, Orchestra di Santa Cecilia Rom, Tonhalle-Orchester Zürich and Orchestre de la Suisse Romande, Deutsches Symphonie-Orchester and Rundfunk-Sinfonieorchester Berlin, NDR-Sinfonieorchester Hamburg, SWR Symphonieorchester, Symphonieorchester des Bayerischen Rundfunks and many more.
+He has conducted the Concertgebouw Orchestra Amsterdam, City of Birmingham Symphony Orchestra, BBC National Orchestra and BBC Philharmonic, National Symphony Orchestra in Washington, Mostly Mozart Festival Orchestra in New York, Yomiuri Nippon Symphony Orchestra in Tokyo, Swedish Radio Symphony Orchestra, Danish National Symphony Orchestra, Orchestre de Paris, Orchestre de l’Opéra National de Paris, Ensemble Intercontemporain, Orchestra di Santa Cecilia in Rome, Tonhalle Orchestra Zurich, Orchestre de la Suisse Romande, Deutsches Symphonie-Orchester Berlin and the Radio Symphony Orchestras of NDR, SWR and BR.

-In the early years of his international career, Cornelius Meister appeared at many important opera houses: at the age of just 21, he gave his debut at the Hamburgische Staatsoper, followed by the Bayerische Staatsoper Munich, Deutsche Oper Berlin, Semperoper Dresden, Theater an der Wien, New National Opera Tokyo, San Francisco Opera and Royal Opera House Kopenhagen.
-Since 2012 he conducts at the Wiener Staatsoper (Mozart, Wagner and Richard Strauss), since 2014 at the Royal Opera House Covent Garden London (Mozart and Puccini), and since 2015 at La Scala Milan (world premiere of an opera by Giorgio Battistelli on the occasion of the world fair).
-In the 2016/17 season he will appear at the Wiener Staatsoper (Fidelio) and conducts a new production in Antwerpen (Der Fliegende Holländer) and Zurich (Werther).
-In 2017 he will give his debut at the Glyndebourne Festival (Ariadne auf Naxos) with the London Philharmonic Orchestra.
+Cornelius Meister made his debut at the Hamburg State Opera at the age of 21.
+Engagements at the Bavarian State Opera in Munich, Deutsche Oper in Berlin, Semperoper in Dresden, Theater an der Wien in Vienna, New National Opera in Tokyo, San Francisco Opera and Royal Danish Opera in Copenhagen followed.
+Since 2012 he has conducted at the Vienna State Opera (Mozart, Wagner and Richard Strauss), the Royal Opera House, Covent Garden in London since 2014 (Mozart and Puccini) and Milan’s La Scala (world premiere of an opera by Giorgio Battistelli for the Milan Expo) since 2015.
+During the 2016/17 season he will appear at the Vienna State Opera (Fidelio), will conduct new productions in Antwerp (Der fliegende Holländer) and Zurich (Werther) and makes his debut at the Glyndebourne Festival (Ariadne auf Naxos).

-Cornelius Meister studied piano and conducting at Hannover University with Konrad Meister, Martin Brauß and Eiji Oue, as well as at the Salzburg Mozarteum with Dennis Russell Davies, Jorge Rotter and Karl Kamper.
-From 2005 until 2012, Cornelius Meister held the position of music director of the city of Heidelberg.
-Already in 2007 he received an award for the "best German concert programme" and since then several prizes for his education projects have followed.
-As a pianist, he has given concerts in Europe and the USA and play-conducted works by Grieg, Liszt, Gershwin, Beethoven and Mendelssohn.
+Cornelius Meister studied piano and conducting in Hanover with Konrad Meister, Martin Brauß and Eiji Ōue and at the Mozarteum Salzburg with Dennis Russell Davies, Jorge Rotter and Karl Kamper.
+He was General Music Director in Heidelberg from 2005 to 2012.
+Cornelius Meister received an award for the “best German concert programme” in 2007 and has since received several awards for his education projects.
+He has appeared as a pianist in Europe and the US and conducted piano concertos by Grieg, Liszt, Gershwin, Beethoven and Mendelssohn from the keyboard.